stephensamonte/Learning-AI-GTA5/README.md

 - 2019.01.06 Recieved and Installed GTA 5 on 4 tb Hard Drive and installed mods.
 - 2019.01.07 Created GitHub Repository and readme.md file.
 Also added License.
 - 2019.01.19 Added Screen Capture Function
+- 2019.01.29 Set up computer environment for this project and added it to the README.md.
+Removed old screen capture program.
+-

+# References
+-